+Though several years have passed, it is still a timely warning!
 Lots of us pop pain-relievers like ibuprofen as needed, thinking they’re harmless — but that’s really not the case according to the FDA.

-Considering that the FDA hasn’t warned about many troubling and dangerous things in our food supply, it is refreshing that the FDA has issued a warning that “from the first weeks you begin using an NSAID, there’s an increased chance of heart attack and stroke.
+Their words are “from the first weeks you begin using an NSAID, there’s an increased chance of heart attack and stroke.

 “These risks apply to everyone, whether you’re already prone to other cardiovascular events or not.”